openlists/PythonResources/README.md

 ### Software Carpentry

-Software Carpenty creates lessons aimed at scientists, and  has a couple available lessons on the Python programming language.
+Software Carpentry creates lessons aimed at scientists, and  has a couple available lessons on the Python programming language.

 [Homepage](https://software-carpentry.org/) -
 [Python Lesson 1](http://swcarpentry.github.io/python-novice-inflammation/) -
 [Python Lesson 2](http://swcarpentry.github.io/python-novice-gapminder/)

-### Codeacademy
+### Codecademy

-Codeacademy has an online tutorial for Python, with an online interactive interpreter to try out some code.
+Codecademy has an online tutorial for Python, with an online interactive interpreter to try out some code.

-You may need to sign-up for codeacedemy, but you can do many of the lessons for free.
+You may need to sign-up for codecademy, but you can do many of the lessons for free.

 [Homepage](https://www.codecademy.com/)

 ### Whirlwind Tour of Python

 Whirlwind tour of Python, by Jake VanderPlas, is a quick introduction to the Python programming language, aimed at people who already have a general sense of programming and want to learn the Python syntax.

 [Homepage](https://www.oreilly.com/library/view/a-whirlwind-tour/9781492037859/) -
 [Textbook](http://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf)